-Joseph F. C. DiMento is Professor in the School of Law and Director of the Newkirk Center for Science and Society at the University of California, Irvine.
-He is the author of The Global Environment and International Law, among other books, and coeditor of Climate Change: What It Means for Us, Our Children, and Our Grandchildren (MIT Press, 2007).
+Joseph F. C. DiMento is Professor of Law and former Director of the Newkirk Center for Science and Society at the University of California, Irvine.
+He is the coauthor of Environmental Governance of the Great Seas: Law and Effect and Changing Lanes: Visions and Histories of Urban Freeways (MIT Press).

-Pamela Doughman is Technical Director of the California Energy Commission's Renewable Energy Program.
+Pamela Doughman is an Energy Specialist with the California Energy Commission.

 "A lucid argument for the importance of small, individual steps in the effort to combat global warming, as well as global policy changes." , Deborah Donovan, Booklist